goldendemise/cloud-infra-sentinel/README.md

 load average(`os.loadavg()`) along with  number of cores (via `os.cpus().length`) CPU utilization (acute)
 Free memory and total memory (making this human readable should be handled by the metrics recipient. from `os.freemem()` and `os.totalmem()` respectively)
-Disk space used and total disk space (per device, aggregates to be handled by the server)
+Disk space used and total disk space (per device, aggregates to be handled by the server. probably some combination of system `df` and `du`, probably with a separate `-h` for each returned as well)

 Configuration options will include: